weblabdeusto/weblabdeusto/docs/source/remote_lab_deployment.rst

    Steps to deploy a remote laboratory in WebLab-Deusto.

-These five actions are registering the new client by modifying the ``configuration.js`` file, deploying the new server, modifying the configuration of the Laboratory server and the Core server and adding the experiment to the database using the Admin panel.
+These four actions are registering the new Experiment server, modifying the configuration of the Laboratory server and the Core server and adding the experiment to the database using the Admin panel.